TET (TV channel): History

 The TV channel piloted in Kyiv on January 24, 1992, under the name Tet-a-tet, and became the first alternative to “solid” state television.
 In 2001, the channel broadcast regionally, and in 2003, became nationwide.

 On August 21, 1995, the National Council of Ukraine on Television and Radio Broadcasting gave TV channels TET and TRK Kyiv the same broadcast frequency.
 The situation was decided on August 18, 2003, then TET received a license for 42 minutes, and TRK Kyiv remained on the 30th channel.
 Thus, both channels since were able to conduct round-the-clock speech.

 On April 24, 2004, TET has changed its logo and graphic broadcasting.
 Since then, reality shows, talk shows, television series, humorous programs, cartoons, and sports broadcasts are presented.
 There are no political programs or news on the TV channel.
-The channel cover covers 92.4% of the territory of Ukraine.
+The channel covers 92.4% of the territory of Ukraine.

 Since 2009, TET has been part of 1+1 Media Group.

 On February 14, 2011, TET rebranded.

 From February 21, 2014, to March 31, 2016, the post of TET General Producer hired Natalia Vashko.
 Since April 2016, the General Producer of the channel is Victoria Shulzhenko.

 From December 1, 2016, TET switched their television aspect ratios, transitioning into 16:9.

 On August 12, 2019, the TV channel conducted another rebranding in order to change the target audience.
 The slogan of the TV channel became an expression: "Tap - and your smile".

 On September 16, 2019, Victoria Shulzhenko (Levchenko), left the position to run 1+1 Productions.

 From October 11 to the duties of the General Producer TET, which is now part of the business unit "TV Business", Oksana Petrishin was assigned to 1+1 Media since 2017.

 On March 2, 2020, the channel began broadcasting in High Definition Standard (HD).